-Nonresidents who are at least 12 years of age or will turn 12 by Dec.
-31, may apply for or buy licenses and may hunt in any open season beginning Sept.
-1. Those younger cannot hunt in South Dakota.
+Nonresidents who are at least 12 years of age or will turn 12 by December 31, may apply for or buy licenses and may hunt in any open season beginning Sept.
+1.

-To buy a license, nonresidents under 16 need a copy of their hunter safety education certificate or a copy of a current or previous hunting license issued to them from any state.
+To buy a license, nonresidents under 18 need a copy of their hunter safety education certificate or a copy of a current or previous hunting license issued to them from any state.